ashejim/C964/_sources/resources.md

 - Your submitted project must have a []"user-friendly" interface](https://ashejim.github.io/C964/task2_c/example_sup_class/sup_class_ex-ui.html), but a GUI is not required.
 This is a CS project (not a software project); evaluators deal with a wide array of technical projects and need a way to review your work.
 - Task 1 is a preliminary exercise ensuring students begin in the right direction.
 Changing details from task 1 to task 2 is allowed and typical.

 To get some ideas, watch this [video](https://ashejim.github.io/C964/intro.html#start-here) and review these [examples](https://ashejim.github.io/C964/task1.html#topic-summary-examples).
 Next, complete the topic approval form and email it to me to be signed for approval.
 Set up an appointment if you have questions, but topic approval does not require an appointment.
 Following approval, see the  C964 Task 2 webpage and get started on Task 2.
-If you have any questions about a topic, schedule email (fastest) or set an appointment (bst for general discussion) -it's why we're here!
+If you have any questions about a topic, schedule email (fastest) or set an appointment (best for general discussion) -it's why we're here!
 ```

 ## Bibliography